mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 9. Write engaging recipe headnotes, the readers will love this extra attention to detail
 10. Test, re-test and proofread it to weed out any mistakes, because you'll have missed at least one thing.

 A theme is important to any product, but it is especially important for a recipe book because you have to compete with the internet.
 Why should a potential customer and reader purchase your recipe book when there are similar recipes available for free online?
-You are creating a user experience, you want to create value for money.
+You are creating a user experience; you want to create value for money.
 A consistent theme will help you do this.

 Now, here at **Holden Honey Hive's**, we hope this was helpful in your search for a theme.

-We look forward to seeing you in our next weeks issue of:
+We look forward to seeing you in our next week's issue of:

 ***Creating a cover: what's all the buzz about?***

-For now our glarous beehive, fly away and enjoy the rest of your day.
+For now, our glorious beehive, fly away and enjoy the rest of your day.